mauroseb/mauroseb.github.io/_posts/2022-03-14-sno-with-static-ips.md

 ##### 2. Create the NMstate configuration that has the static IP addressing for the node

 Following [example](https://github.com/openshift/assisted-service/blob/master/docs/user-guide/restful-api-guide.md) we can create a YAML file with the network configuration.
 In my case I am calling this file master-0.yaml.
-Then this file has to be embedded into a JSON request that will be passed to the AI API to patch our cluster config (infraenv).
+Then this file has to be embedded into a JSON request that will be eventually passed to the AI API to patch our cluster config (infraenv).
+Just to clarify, this NMSate formatted file has nothing to do with the Kubernetes NMState Operator and its configuration.

 {% highlight console %}